Exclusive: A quarter of Americans are hesitant about a coronavirus vaccine - Reuters/Ipsos poll

 Trump has vowed to have a vaccine ready by year’s end, although they typically take 10 years or longer to develop and test for safety and effectiveness.
 Many experts believe a fully tested, government-approved vaccine will not be widely available until mid-2021 at the earliest.

 There are more than 100 COVID-19 vaccine candidates in development globally, including some already in human clinical trials.
-Earlier this week, U.S. biotech Moderna Inc announced potentially promising preliminary results from just eight individuals who took part in a safety study.
+Earlier this week, U.S. biotech Moderna Inc (MRNA.O) announced potentially promising preliminary results from just eight individuals who took part in a safety study.

 Among those respondents who expressed little or no interest in a coronavirus vaccine, nearly half said they were worried about the speed with which they are being developed.
 More than 40% said they believe the vaccine is riskier than the disease itself.